rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Profile;
 {{< /highlight >}}

 Now we'll learn to query data with GraphQL and Apollo Client.
 The Apollo Client was provided in a previous section with React's Context API in a top level component.
 You have implicit access to it, but never use it directly for standard queries and mutations.
 It says "standard" here, because there will be situations where you use the Apollo Client instance directly while implementing this application.

  The React Apollo package grants access to a Query component, which takes a query as prop and executes it when its rendered.
-That's the important part: it executes the query when props is rendered.
+That's the important part: it executes the query when it is rendered.
 It uses React's [render props](https://www.robinwieruch.de/react-render-props-pattern/) pattern, using a child as a function implementation where you can access the result of the query as an argument.

 {{< highlight javascript "hl_lines=2 5 6 7" >}}
 import React from 'react';